reconbot/streaming-iterables/README.md

 function pipeline(firstFn: Function, ...fns: Function[]): any;
 ```

 Calls `firstFn` and then every function in `fns` with the result of the previous function.
+The final return is the result of the last function in `fns`.

 ```ts
 import { pipeline, map, collect } from 'streaming-iterables'